elibroftw/music-caster/README.md

 ## UI Keyboard Shortcuts
 I love keyboard shortcuts, they make us more productive.
+Aside from the global media hot keys, Music Caster has its own shortcuts as seen below.

 | **Shortcut** | **Window** | **Behaviour**
 | ------------ |----------- | -------------